divengine/enum/README.md

 ## The problem

-PHP doesn't have a native enum type.
-It offers a very basic SPL implementation (https://www.php.net/manual/en/class.splenum.php), but this really doesn't cut the mustard.
+Before 8.1, PHP didn't have a native enum type, only a very basic SPL implementation (https://www.php.net/manual/en/class.splenum.php), but this really doesn't cut the mustard.
 Some solutions using constants, but not resolve the problem.
 How to validate HOT or COLD ?

+From 8.1, PHP have a enums implementation (https://www.php.net/manual/en/language.types.enumerations.php).
+And now you can combine this solution with the new features of PHP.

 ```php
 <?php